Xeriscaping in Salt Lake, Utah on a Budget

 3. Mulch

 Spread a 3 or 4-inch layer of wood mulch over the area.
 Mulch is the best material because it holds water, enriches the soil, and prevents weeds at the same time.
+Keep the mulch a couple of inches away from the stems/trunks of the new plants to help prevent rot.

 Note: If you live in a very windy location, gravel is a better because it won’t fly away.
 Gravel is also better around desert-style plants like cacti and agave.